Vernon K. Vette Sr., 87

 In 1950, when he was 18, he joined the Army and was posted at Fort Riley, Kansas.
 He was sent to Germany and in 1952 went to fight on the front lines in the Korean Conflict.
 He ended his Army journey in August 1953.

 In December 1954 Mr. Vette met Hazel B. Hood at a school basketball game.
 They were married May 28, 1955.
 In October 1955 they moved to Trona, California, where he found a job at the American Pot Ash Chemical Corporation and continued there for 38 years.
 They raised their five children in Trona.
 During their years in Trona, Mr. Vette had many hobbies and friends.
 He loved horses and owned many; he was a true cowboy, riding, roping and robbing the local train during a town event.
 He caught wild horses and burros in the local mountains.

 After retiring, in 1994 the Vettes moved to Theodosia, where they lived about eight years.
-Then they moved out of Ozark County but still resided in Missouri.
-In 2014 they moved back to Theodosia, and Mr. Vette lived out the rest of his life there.
-During his time in Theodosia, he served as president of the water board for about eight years and was also fire chief at the Theodosia Area Volunteer Fire Department as well as a volunteer deputy working for the Ozark County Sheriff’s Department.
+They moved out of Ozark County but still resided in Missouri.
+In 2014, they moved back to Theodosia, where Mr. Vette lived out the rest of his life.
+During his time in Theodosia, Mr. Vette served as president of the water board for about eight years and was also fire chief with the Theodosia Area Volunteer Fire Department as well as a volunteer deputy working for the Ozark County Sheriff’s Department.